daddydrac/advanced-functional-programming/README.md

 *Lambda calculus meets fusion physics—fold, compose, and rank reactor materials with FastAPI, PostgreSQL, and local AI ⚛️*

-LambdaFlux is an intentionally incomplete, chapter-driven coding workshop.
+Capstone Project is an intentionally incomplete, chapter-driven coding workshop.
 You build a REST-only fusion-materials screening system one functional abstraction at a time; the repository contains signatures, frozen data shapes, docstrings, Docker Compose infrastructure, staged tests, and scientific context—but not the completed solution.

 You write the application.
 The Markdown chapters teach the ideas, walk through smaller examples, name the exact skeletons to edit, and define acceptance; they never hand you completed capstone function bodies.